dmitriyteteruk/offsite-labs/iotcentral-lab1-0.md

 ## What you need to do a live demo?
 1. First of all, you need to prepare you laptop for demo using [this tutorial](link).
 If you done it before, please skip this clause.
-2. You need to copy code of [Python Application](lab1/Multiple-Sensors-Devices_App.py) that will simulate device with multiple sensors
+2. Copy code of [Python Application](iotcentral-lab1-2.md) that will simulate device with multiple sensors
-3. Create IoT Central application (Azure subscription is required) using Application Template (via shared link)
+3. [Create IoT Central application](iotcentral-lab1-3.md) (Azure subscription is required) using Application Template (via shared link)
-4. Add Real device into your application and assign that device to your Device Capability model
+4. [Add Real device into your application](iotcentral-lab1-4.md) and assign that device to your Device Capability model
-5. Copy Credentials for your device into Python application code and save this application.
+5. [Copy Credentials for your device into Python application[iotcentral-lab1-5.md] code and save this application.
 6. Run Python application and see how telemetry go to IoT Central App.
 7. Update Application Dashboard with new tiles that will show data that your data sends.
+8. Creat

 ## 1. Prepare you laptop for demo
 If you already prepared your laptop before, then skip step 1.